 There are many types of diabetes pills.
 These pills are also called oral antidiabetic drugs, or OADs for short.
-Diabetes pills work best when you also follow a meal plan and take part in regular physical activity.
+Diabetes pills are usually one part of a diabetes care plan that may also include a meal plan and/or regular physical activity.
 They work in different ways to lower blood sugar levels.

 Helps lower insulin resistance and reduce the production of glucose

-Sodium-glucose co-transporter 2 or SGLT2 inhibitors (dapagliflozin, empagliflozin, canagliflozin)
+Sodium-glucose co-transporter 2 or SGLT2 inhibitors (dapagliflozin, empagliflozin, canagliflozin, ertugliflozin)

 Help the kidneys to get rid of extra sugar in the body through the urine